Episode 50: Strategic Planning

 One thing is that, Lee, you and I can probably talk about just for a moment here, was a conversation that I really started with Joanne Loce a couple of weeks ago.
 If you want to hear a lot more about talent development and succession planning, go back a couple weeks, check out our webpage, and go back and listen to that session.

 This though is one of those times where you should pull out the succession plan, your talent development, in actually part of the conversation.

 Lee: That is such a great point.
 You're working through people.
 Remember, you and I talked about retention strategies, just a short time ago as well.
 You do not want to have that key contributor, key cog in your organization come to you out of the blue and go, "Oh, by the way, I just got this great job offer.
 I'm leaving the organization."
 You start negotiating on the spot to keep them, to retain them.
 "How much would it take to keep you?"

 "Well.
 I've already made my buying decision.
 Where were you 6 months ago, or a year ago?"

 To your point about keeping the personnel engaged, the key players, the superstars and rising stars engaged, absolutely.
 It's fair game.
 In my past, we've done talent analysis, succession planning, because you're looking into the future.
 A lot of times, people use the five-year time frame.
 For strategic planning, I think that's a big cliché.

 Jeff: To Lee's point, the classic is, Michael Porter, Harvard Business.
 In today's world, I think you can think about, what are some capital requirements?
 What's our market look like in five years?
-To the actual block and tackling of getting goals, three is most what we see.
+To the actual block and tackling of getting goals, three is mostly what we see.